 One thing that I think has always helped me with my biking is keeping myself in good shape.
 I’m always looking around for new toys and recently, one of the things I got help with my fitness was an ab toning belt.
 Having a stronger core (albeit under a layer of fat), actually made quite a difference to my biking.

 An ab toning belt is a device that is wrapped around the abdomen and delivers tiny electric shocks to the abdominal muscles.
 The belt is made of lightweight, breathable material that allows you to wear it underneath your clothing.
-The ab toning belts are also equipped with small pads that comprise of electrodes that send electrical pulses to the stomach.
-They then make the stomach muscles to contract and relax.
+An abdominal trainer belt is usually also equipped with small pads that comprise of electrodes that send electrical pulses to the stomach.
+They then make the stomach muscles to contract and relax dependent on what program is running.
 The belts are designed for variety of purposes.
 Some of the ab belts are designed to strengthen weak muscles, to help improve posture and make the workout process easier.

 The belt is a great supplement to standard exercises that can be painful and exhausting.
 The vibrating massage function of the belt stimulates the nerves around the abdominal area thus producing a strong, deep sensation and it’s comfortable.
 The abdominal muscles will then naturally contract and relax, similar to what occurs when doing sit-ups, only in an effortless way.
 When set on the correct intensity one can relish hours of workout without heavy exercises.